-The membership feature is available to customers on the Organization plan or above.
+The membership feature is available to customers on the Team plan or above.
 The feature must be enabled in Settings > Defaults > Basics.
 To import memberships, a control panel user's permission set must include the ability to import people and manage memberships.

 Membership information can be imported from People > Import > Memberships.

 On a technical level, a membership is a separate object from a profile or a donation within NationBuilder.
 Membership imports are assumed to have more accurate information than what exists within a nation - so when membership data is imported, it will always over-write existing membership information within a profile.
 Where possible, membership will be added to existing profiles.
 New people will be created if a unique identifier cannot match an existing person in your database.

 We recommend creating membership types in Settings > People > Membership > New type before importing memberships.
 Doing this ensures that you can define a grace period for each type of membership.

 If this is your first time importing, please read how to prepare for your first import.

 Table of Contents